-Halling Baptist Church has been around for over 116 years.
-It has witnessed great times of joy with many coming to the Lord in faith and repentance and being baptized.
-It is well remembered by many for it’s ever so well attended Sunday School meetings.
-It has also gone through times of difficulty and testing, enduring through 2 World Wars and the Great Depression.
+Halling Baptist Church has been around for way over one hundred years.
+It has witnessed great times of joy with many turning to the Lord Jesus Christ in repentance and faith, but also times of great difficulty and testing, enduring through 2 World Wars and the Great Depression.

-Halling Baptist Church was established and built in 1898 by workers from the Halling Cement Works as an alternative place of worship for those who wished to attend a Nonconformist meeting place.
+Halling Baptist Chapel was built, in 1897 by workers from the Halling Cement Works as an alternative place of worship for those who wished to attend a Nonconformist meeting place.

-Originally, the church belonged to the Baptist Union.
-In the early 1970s, however, the church, in common with a number of other Baptist churches, withdrew from the Union, mainly due to an increasing accommodation to liberal theology which was contrary to the best interests of the gospel of our Lord and Saviour Jesus Christ.
+Initially, the church belonged to the Baptist Union.
+In the early 1980s, however, the church, in common with several other Baptist churches, withdrew from the Union, mainly due to an increasing accommodation to liberal theology which was contrary to the best interests of the gospel of our Lord and Saviour Jesus Christ.

 Following a time of decline, at the end of 2012, the Grace Baptist Partnership began to support the work through the Ministry of Barry King as a locum pastor, and in June 2013 the church appointed their current pastor Kevin Félix Hollington.